 Subtitles are available although they don't have a solid background option.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Tony Hawk 1 and 2 or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Tony Hawk 1 and 2 in how they play or their theme.
 These are good alternative games to Tony Hawk 1 and 2, or are a younger rated alternative for players not ready for PEGI 12 or ESRB TEEN games.